Jaisonemathew/Valorant_logo_app/README.md

-# valorant
+# Valorant logo app on home screen

-Just an app which displays Valorant name and logo on home screen on opening this app it does not perform any other activity than displaying a Valorant Wallpaper
+Just an app which displays Valorant name and logo on home screen, on opening this app it does not perform any other activity than displaying a Valorant Wallpaper this app doesn't have internet access

 ## Getting Started